Roll test of DUALEM zero settings

 DUALEM sensors have zero levels that are set prior to shipment, based on careful tests at our calibration site.
 You can check the zero-levels of your sensor by holding it overhead and rolling it about its long axis.
-The test is useful for perpendicular (PRP) arrays of any length; for horizontal coplanar (HCP) arrays the height of the test should be at least twice the length of the longest HCP array.
-Thus, the test is most popular for the DUALEM-1S and DUALEM-1HS.
+The roll test is a convenient way to check the calibration of the DUALEM-1S and the DUALEM-1HS.
+The test is also robust for the perpendicular arrays of longer sensors and the horizontal coplanar arrays of those sensors that are 1-m-or-less in length.

-- If the sensor is close to ambient temperature, you should connect power and wait about 30 minutes before beginning the test.
-If the sensor is more than a few °C from ambient temperature, you should connect power and wait about 1 hour before beginning the test.
+3. If the sensor is close to ambient temperature, you should connect power and wait about 30 minutes before beginning the test.
+If the sensor is more than a few oC from ambient temperature, you should connect power and wait about 1 hour before beginning the test.

-- Hold the sensor as high as you comfortably can.
-(The test is fairly robust for HCP arrays, regardless of electromagnetic irregularity in the earth, if the sensor is at least 2 array-lengths above the ground surface.)
+1. Hold the sensor as high as you comfortably can.
+(The test is robust, regardless of electromagnetic irregularity in the earth, if the sensor is at least 2 array-lengths above the ground surface.)

 Through this test of slightly more than one roll, PRP values have two maxima and one minimum of opposite (+, -) polarity but equal amplitude.
 A test result is unusual if the difference in absolute amplitudes of the maxima and minimum is more than 1 mS/m.